-In the intrafallopian transfer of gametes (GIFT), a mixture of sperm and eggs is placed directly into the fallopian tubes of a woman by laparoscopy after the extraction of a transvaginal ovum.
+In the intrafallopian transfer of gametes (GIFT), a mixture of sperm and eggs is placed directly into a woman’s fallopian tubes by laparoscopy after the extraction of a transvaginal ovum.

 The selection of sex is the attempt to control the sex of the offspring to achieve a desired sex.
-It can be achieved in several ways, both before and after the implantation of an embryo, as well as at the time of birth.
+It can be completed in several ways, both before and after the implantation of an embryo and at the time of birth.

-Preimplantation techniques include genetic diagnosis prior to implantation, but also sperm classification.
+Preimplantation techniques include genetic diagnosis before implantation but also sperm classification.

-Reproductive surgery, treat, for example, the obstruction of the fallopian tube and the obstruction of the vas deferens, or reverse a vasectomy through a reverse vasectomy.
+Reproductive surgery treats, for example, the obstruction of the fallopian tube and the obstruction of the vas deferens or reverses a vasectomy through a reverse vasectomy.

-By cryopreservation, the ovules, sperm and reproductive tissue can be preserved for subsequent in vitro fertilization.
+The ovules, sperm, and reproductive tissue can be preserved by cryopreservation for subsequent in vitro fertilization.

 Risks of assisted fertilization

-Most babies conceived for in vitro fertilization do not have birth defects.
-However, some studies have suggested that assisted reproductive technology is associated with an increased risk of birth defects.
+Most babies conceived for in vitro fertilization do not have congenital disabilities.
+However, some studies have suggested that assisted reproductive technology is associated with an increased risk of congenital disabilities.

 Artificial reproductive technology is increasingly available.
-Early studies suggest that there may be an increased risk of medical complications with the mother and the baby.
+Early studies suggest that there may be an increased risk of medical complications between the mother and the baby.

-Some of these include low birth weight, placental insufficiency, chromosomal disorders, premature births, gestational diabetes and preeclampsia (Aiken and Brockelsby).
-In the largest study in the US UU., Which used data from a state registry of birth defects.
+These include low birth weight, placental insufficiency, chromosomal disorders, premature births, gestational diabetes, and preeclampsia (Aiken and Brockelsby).
+The most extensive study in the U.S. U.U.
+Used data from a state registry of congenital disabilities.

-Assisted reproduction technology carries a risk of heterotopic pregnancy (simultaneous intrauterine and extrauterine pregnancy).
-The main risks are:
+Assisted reproduction technology risks heterotopic pregnancy (simultaneous intrauterine and extrauterine pregnancy).
+The main chances are:

-Genetic disorders, in vitro fertilization and intracytoplasmic sperm injection, a risk factor is the decrease of protein expression in energy metabolism; Light chain of ferritin and the enzyme ATP5A1.
+In genetic disorders, in vitro fertilization, and intracytoplasmic sperm injection, a risk factor is decreased protein expression in energy metabolism, Light chain of ferritin, and the enzyme ATP5A1.

-Preterm birth, low birth weight and premature births are strongly associated with many health problems, such as visual impairment and cerebral palsy, and children born after in vitro fertilization are approximately twice as likely to suffer from cerebral palsy .
+Preterm birth, low birth weight, and premature births are strongly associated with many health problems, such as visual impairment and cerebral palsy.
+Children born after in vitro fertilization are approximately twice as likely to suffer from cerebral palsy.

 Other risk factors are:

-Damage to the membrane, which can be reflected by an increased expression of the membrane fusion proteins of the NAPA and Annexin A3 gene.
+Damage to the membrane can be reflected by an increased expression of the membrane fusion proteins of the NAPA and Annexin A3 gene.

-Sperm donation is an exception, with a birth defect rate of almost one fifth compared to the general population.
-It can be explained by the fact that sperm banks only accept people with a high sperm count.
+Sperm donation is an exception, with a congenital disability rate of almost one-fifth compared to the general population.
+It can be explained that sperm banks only accept people with a high sperm count.

 Current data indicate little or no risk of postpartum depression among women using assisted reproductive technology.

-That said, in a historical document by Jacques Balayla et al. It was determined that babies born after assisted reproductive technology have a neurological development similar to that of babies born after natural conception.
+In a historical document by Jacques Balayla et al., it was determined that babies born after assisted reproductive technology have a neurological development similar to babies born after natural conception.

-Assisted reproduction technology procedures performed in the USA UU They have more than doubled in the last 10 years, with 140,000 procedures in 2006, which has resulted in 55,000 births.
+Assisted reproduction technology procedures performed in the USA UU have more than doubled in the last ten years, with 140,000 systems in 2006, which has resulted in 55,000 births.

-In Australia, 3.1% of births are the result of assisted reproductive technology.
+In Australia, 3.1% of births result from assisted reproductive technology.

 In case of interruption of fertility treatment, the most common reasons have been estimated: